nescioquid/pokeemerald-expansion/docs/install/windows/WINDOWS.md

 To install the dependencies we need, we'll be working with two different command-line interfaces.
 First we'll use Powershell, a native Windows CLI, to interact with Windows, then Bash to interact with Ubuntu running on WSL.

+> [!NOTE]
-> 📝 This guide assumes WSL2, which is the approach we recommended.
-If you're especially opinionated or unsure of which version of WSL to use, check out our [discussion on the topic](which_wsl.md) for more information.
+> _This guide assumes WSL2, which is the approach we recommended.
+If you're especially opinionated or unsure of which version of WSL to use, check out our [discussion on the topic](which_wsl.md) for more information._

 ### Powershell